 2) Let the juice from a cheesesteak dribble down your chin: This iconic Philly feast is a long, crusty roll packed with thinly sliced, sautéed ribeye beef and melted cheese.
 Its other toppings often include fried onions, sautéed mushrooms, and hot or sweet peppers.
-John’s Roast Pork is one of the top purveyors, having been a favorite of local dockworkers since the 1930s.
-While you’re there, check out its roast pork sandwich too.
+John's Roast Pork is one of the top purveyors, having been a favorite of local dockworkers since the 1930s.
+Before you go, check out CityPASS's guide to Philadelphia cheesesteak etiquette.

 4) Marvel at a masterpiece: If your taste in art leans toward colorful, captivating Post-Impressionist and Modern paintings, The Barnes has a fine collection of more than 3,000 works, including Renoirs, Cézannes, Matisses, Picassos, Modiglianis, and Van Goghs.
 In addition it has an impressive array of textiles, metalwork, decorative objects, African sculpture, Native American ceramics and jewelry, and even some Pennsylvania German furniture.
 Book tickets online in advance, because it frequently sells out.